croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Attends and starts to add value team rituals"
         - "Uses tool assisted testing techniques to identify symptoms of bugs"
         - "Proactive in asking questions, explains what they have tried so far and why that hasn’t worked"
+        - "Knows the ISTQB Syllabus and when to apply it"
+        - "Can write and execute a test script"
+        - "Can write a comprehensive bug report"
+        - "Can describe an issue to another team member"
+        - "Organise and optimise own work and learning"
+        - "Can support multiple streams of delivery"
+        - "Capable of releasing code changes into production"
+        - "Learn Bright product behaviours"
       - level: 2
         criteria:
-        - "Analyses features, understands impact of change can analyse what areas will be affected by a change"
+        - "Analyses features, understands impact of change.
+Can analyse what areas will be affected by a change"
         - "Independently creates test scenarios for business features with high customer visibility and medium business risk"
         - "Writes detailed bug reports according to best practice.
 Communicates clearly to the engineers with little need for clarification"
-        - "Independently uses tool assisted testing techniques to assist in determining a bug’s root cause"
+        - "Independently uses tool assisted testing techniques to assist in determining a bug’s root cause, e.g. Kibana, Webtools, console logs"
-        - "Drives releases from a test perspective.
-Understands the need for quality and weighs up bug impact vs feature impact to assist release decisions"
+        - "Drives releases from a test perspective"
+        - "Understands the need for quality and weighs up bug impact vs feature impact to assist release decisions"
-        - "Participates in team rituals"
+        - "Actively participates in team rituals"
         - "Understands the impact of work being done"
         - "Employs appropriate exploratory testing techniques"
         - "Proactive in asking questions to identify areas of risk"
         - "Self learns new techniques and tools and seeks out people who can assist them"
+        - "Can highlight and identify early when delivery commitments are slipping"
+        - "Confidently support multiple delivery teams without sacrificing quality"
+        - "Capable of releasing code into production on all platforms, web and mobile"
+        - "Understand how and why we relatively size effectively"
+        - "Understands the benefits of the Agile ceremonies conducted by the team and business"
+        - "Knows how to query the DB, Create & run PostMan queries, Read and understand console outputs and error logs"
+        - "Grasp an understanding of a number of products very well"
+        - "Confidently navigate around CI pipelines"
       - level: 3
         criteria:
         - "Leads conversations when analysing features, advocates for acceptance criteria to be included (Example: advocates for accessibility acceptance criteria to be included in a front-end story)"